lacrypta/nomad-old/tokens.md

     total += output.quantity;                             // accumulate running total
 }                                                         //

-for (const output of event.content.outputs) {  // iterate through each output
+for (const output of content.outputs) {  // iterate through each output
+    if (seenOutputs.has(output.id)) {          // verify the output ID is not repeated return false;                          // fail if it is }                                          //
-    total -= output.quantity;                  // decrease running total
+    seenOutputs.add(output.id);                // add the current output ID to the seen ones seenDestinations.add(output.destination);  // add the destination ID to the seen ones total -= output.quantity;                  // decrease running total }                                              //

+if (!equalSets(taggedInputs, seenInputs)) {              // check that all seen inputs are tagged
+    return false;                                        // fail if not }                                                        //
+if (!equalSets(taggedOutputs, seenOutputs)) {            // check that all seen outputs are tagged
+    return false;                                        // fail if not }                                                        //
+if (!equalSets(taggedDestinations, seenDestinations)) {  // check that all seen destinations are tagged
-}                                              //
+    return false;                                        // fail if not }                                                        //

 if (total <= 0) {                                      // if we're minting tokens
     for (const allowedMinter of ALLOWED_MINTERS) {     // iterate through each allowed minter